thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 Negotiation {#ext-header-nego}
 -----------

-A {{&foo}} is allowed only if it has been negotiated via a companion TLS extension.
+A {{&foo}} is allowed only if it has been negotiated via a companion DTLS extension.

 An endpoint MUST NOT send a {{&foo}} that hasn't been successfully negotiated with the receiver.